Dzvezdana/machine-learning-and-data-science/ICA_and_SVM/README.md

 ICA is performed using the fastica function in Matlab.
 This function outputs the estimated separating matrix W and the corresponding mixing matrix A.

 [icasig, A, W] = fastica(X);

-For a given input data matrix Training Set (in our case the training images which are 500 x 4000 matrix, i.e. each row is an observation) unmixing can be done using: icasig = W*TrainingSet (TrainingSet is separated on independent ’sources’ icasig) and mixing can be done using: Train- ingSet = A*icasig.
+For a given input data matrix Training Set (in our case the training images which are 500 x 4000 matrix, i.e. each row is an observation) unmixing can be done using:

+icasig = W*TrainingSet(TrainingSet is separated on independent ’sources’ icasig),

+and mixing can be done using: TrainingSet = A*icasig.

-A stores the independent components extracted from TrainingSet. icasig stores the sources or the projections of TrainingSet on the independent components or the projection of the input data on the ICs.
-W separates the sources or independent components from the mixtures. icasig then is used to train SVM with quadratic kernel.
+A stores the independent components extracted from TrainingSet.
+icasig stores the sources or the projections of TrainingSet on the independent components or the projection of the input data on the ICs.
+W separates the sources or independent components from the mixtures.

+icasig then is used to train SVM with quadratic kernel.
 Then a classification is made after the test data is projected in the same space as the training data.